nandodsb/be-the-hero/README.md

 <img src="./.github/bethehero.gif"/>
 </p>

-<h2>📖 Sobre</h2>
+<h2>📖 About</h2>

- Projeto Be The Hero foi desenvolvido para conectar ONGs e outras instituições a pessoas disponíveis a ajudar o próximo.
+The Be The Hero project was developed to connect NGOs and other institutions to people available to help others.

 ------------
 <h2>🔖 Layout</h2>

-Acesse aqui o layout da ferramenta no <a href="https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1">Figma</a>.
+💻 Check the Web layout on <a href="https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1">Figma</a>.

+📱 &nbsp; Check the Mobile layout on <a href="https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=37%3A95">Figma</a>.

 ------------

-<h2>🚀 Tecnologias</h2>
+<h2>🚀 Tecnologies</h2>

-Este projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with:
 - [NodeJs](https://nodejs.org/en/ "NodeJs")
 - [Express](https://expressjs.com/ "Express")
 - [Expo-Cli](https://expo.io/tools#cli "Expo-Cli")